 Installation:

 GDO does NOT require a new game to be started in order to function properly.
-It's designed to slot into your game seamlessly and is thoroughly tested.

 Use Mod Organizer 2 to install, or another mod manager.
 There's no real need here but you should be using one.

-GDO is fully compatible with Immersive Armors by hothtrooper44.
 GDO is fully compatible with Immersive Weapons by hothtrooper44 and Ironman5000 and me.

 Guard Dialogue Overhaul.esp should be placed after any mod that alters Guard Dialogue, after Immersive Armors (if IA is installed) and before any mod that edits Skyrim vanilla Weapons or Armor (such as aMidianborn_Skyforge_Weapons.esp from the Book of Silence, or Weapons Armor Clothing & Clutter Fixes.)
 There's a .modgroups file included with the mod which shows load order dependent mods.
-The load order can also be found in the changelog.
+The load order can also be found in the sticky post.

 Known Issues: